 We believe friendship can transcend time zones, cultures and blog comment boxes – and out of that the vision for (in)couragers community groups was born.
 For two years, thousands of women came together with like-hearted sisters-in-Christin online communities, where they were encouraged, heard, and supported by new friends around the world.

 Book Clubs: 2011 – present

-We really, really like words, and firmly believe that a good book and a good friend are two of God’s greatest blessings.
-You can access all of our past Bloom book studies, find our more recent book clubs and recommended reads — read along at your own pace — and join current book clubs based off of our very own titles!
+We firmly believe that a good book and a good friend are two of God’s greatest blessings.
+You can access our past book studies, find more recent book clubs (read along at your own pace), and our recommended reads titles.

-We’ve partnered with the wonderful people at B&H to write and produce books, devotionals, Bibles, events and gifts that will help women build meaningful relationships.
-Find all the titles on our bookshelf here, including:
+We partnered with B&H to write and produce books, devotionals, Bibles, events, and gifts that will help you live as women of courage.
+Find all these titles in the (in)courage library, which include:

 - Craving Connection: 30 Practical Challenges for Real-life Engagement

 - Never Unfriended: The Secret to Finding and Keeping Lasting Friendships

 - We Saved You A Seat Bible Study: Finding and Keeping Lasting Friendships

 - A Moment to Breathe: 365 Daily Devotions that Will Meet You in Your Everyday Mess

 - Just Open the Door: How One Invitation Can Change a Generation